iansedano/creator-docs/docs/11-platform-style.md

 ![Bootstrap alert box for information](imgs/alert-box-preview.png)

+Add disclaimers as `alert alert-warning` boxes when a new concept is mentioned but not yet deeply explained.
+You want to avoid students feeling like this (student quote):

+>you know, I think my main issue is if I get to a page, and the way it is written implies I should already understand it, but it is completely new and unfamiliar.
+It has me worrying that it is obvious and I am the only one just not getting it.

-Use the Bootstrap alert box `alert alert-warning` for criticial information and gotchas.
+To avoid this frustration, use the Bootstrap alert box with a short note for criticial information and gotchas.
 E.g.:

 >"Just read over this for now, we'll dig deeper into it in a later section."